AplaProject/apla-docs-en/introduction/api2.rst

 list/{name}[?limit=...&offset=...&columns=]
 ==============================
-**GET** Returns a list of entries of the specified table in the current ecosystem.
+**GET**/ Returns a list of entries of the specified table in the current ecosystem.
 An offset and the number of requested table entries can be specified.

 Query